 What Is Whey?

-I love giving this yogurt as gifts during the holidays; package it up and gift with my soft granola and some lemon curd.
+I love giving this yogurt as gifts during the holidays; package it up and gift it with my soft granola and some lemon curd.

-It depends on the type of yogurt you usually buy, I buy organic, small batch yogurt and yes, it’s usually cheaper for me to make my own thanto buy it and it tastes so much better too!
+It depends on the type of yogurt you usually buy.
+I buy organic, small-batch yogurt, and yes, it’s usually cheaper for me to make my own than to buy it, and it tastes so much better, too!

 The key to amazing homemade yogurt is all about temperature and time.
 Heat the milk gently, cool it just right, and give it enough time to culture undisturbed.
-Use a good-quality starter (with live, active cultures), and if you’re aiming for that thick, Greek-style texture—don’t skip the straining, the longer you let the yogurt strain the thicker it will be.
+Use a good-quality starter (with live, active cultures), and if you’re aiming for that thick, Greek-style texture, don’t skip the straining.
+The longer you let the yogurt strain, the thicker it will be.
 And honestly?
 Patience and a little practice go a long way.
 Every batch gets easier (and tastier)!

-Authentic Greek yogurt starts out just like regular yogurt—by heating milk, adding a starter culture, and letting it sit to ferment.
+Authentic Greek yogurt starts out just like regular yogurt, by heating milk, adding a starter culture, and letting it sit to ferment.

 The difference?
 Once it sets, it’s strained to remove extra liquid (called whey).
 This extra step makes the yogurt thicker, creamier, and higher in protein.
 That’s also why it takes more milk to make and costs a bit more at the store!

-Eat all by itself or make a yogurt parfait layering some of my soft-baked homemade granola, your favorite in season fruit and some lemon curd!
+Eat all by itself or make a yogurt parfait layering some of my soft-baked homemade granola, your favorite in-season fruit, and some lemon curd!
 STOP!
 It’s so good, ever tried it?

 Instant Pot Yogurt: Use the “Yogurt” function to heat the milk to 180ºF, then cool to 110ºF.
 Whisk in your yogurt starter, seal the lid, and incubate using the “Yogurt” setting for 8–12 hours.
 Chill, then strain if making Greek-style yogurt.

-Ways to use Greek Yogurt!
+Ways to use Homemade Greek Yogurt!

 - The obvious would be in a yogurt parfait.